Ambient-Impact/path-of-exile-2-item-filter/readme.md

 make
 ```

-The first time it's run, it will automatically create the [Python virtual environment](https://packaging.python.org/en/latest/tutorials/installing-packages/#creating-virtual-environments) and install various Python dependencies to it before attempting to build the filter.
-Subsequent builds should be instant and not require it to install anything.
+The first time this is run, it will automatically create the [Python virtual environment](https://packaging.python.org/en/latest/tutorials/installing-packages/#creating-virtual-environments) and install various Python dependencies to it before attempting to build the filter.
+Subsequent builds should be nearly instant and not require it to install anything.

 # Disclaimer